 Residency

 Rec Recommendation Update Status

 Res 2 - Medium Recommendation Management should ensure that effective and efficient processes are put in place for reviewing the returned mail report and taking appropriate action to verify clients addresses and ensure benefits are only paid to those who are eligible.
-Awaiting results of work carried out with Business Analysts to design new process maps, with the fraud team now added as a stakeholder.
+Further work has been carried out in relation to the returned mail process, process maps have now been refined and peer reviewed by the Business Analyst Team and senior Mailroom team.
+Now awaiting discussions with the wider stakeholder group to discuss resource implications and acceptance of the process before this can be Quality Reviewed and rolled out.
+Missed

 Expected date of completion - November 2024 due to resource constraints.
-Missed